 But the US fitness chain Equinox, which is huge across America but which has only one outlet in the UK, in London’s posh Kensington postcode (a sister club purely for personal training opened last year in the even posher St James’s district by Piccadilly – check out E by Equinox – also called E St James) is not going to apologise for its eye-watering prices.

 ‘It’s not fitness – it’s life,’ proclaims its website.
 And who is going to cut corners on ‘life’?
+This could be one of the best gyms in London, after all.
+It’s unlikely to also be one of the cheapest gyms in London as well.

 The cost of a membership at Equinox gym London